Best Sources of Academic Information

 Academic Accommodations

-The Office of Accessibility Services (OAS) is dedicated to enhancing the educational opportunities for students with temporary or permanent disabilities at West Virginia University and all of its campuses.
+The Office of Student Accommodations (OSA) is dedicated to enhancing the educational opportunities for students with temporary or permanent disabilities at West Virginia University and all of its campuses.
 To ensure access to University programs, Specialists work individually with students to obtain academic, transportation, or on campus housing accommodations to help them achieve academic success.

 Tutoring